-- 1. Become acquainted with the background of the Teacher Candidate he or she is supervising. - 2.
-Become acquainted with the school principal and school program of the Teacher Candidate he or she is supervising.
-Request an appointment with the principal to discuss expectations for the teacher candidate and to provide her/him with the information folder prepared by the Field Placement Officer. - 3.
-Participate in a faculty-designed orientation and planning meeting for Teacher Candidates prior to the beginning of Fall Quarter student teaching.
+- 1. Become acquainted with the background of the teacher candidate he or she is supervising. - 2.
+Become acquainted with the school principal and school program of the teacher candidate he or she is supervising.
+Request an appointment with the principal to discuss expectations for the teacher candidate and to provide her/him with the information folder prepared by the field placement officer. - 3.
+Participate in a faculty-designed orientation and planning meeting for teacher candidates prior to the beginning of Fall Quarter student teaching.
 As part of the orientation, review all guidelines and requirements for state certification. - 4.
-Visit the student teaching site to - (a) convene a meeting with the Cooperating Teacher by the end of the first week of the student teaching assignment in order to: - (1) facilitate a discussion of the candidate's and mentor's goals, ways to meet the goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - (2) emphasize the mentor teacher's role in helping the candidate learn effective classroom management strategies. - (3) reinforce the importance of communicating any concerns to the college faculty. - (4) provide an overview of the student teaching assessment rubrics, the state definition of "student voice", and the expectations of the Teacher Performance Assessment. - (5) determine how the Teacher Candidate's time will tentatively be allocated. - (6) respond to any concerns that may arise. - (b) supervise the Teacher Candidate for at least one entire instructional period at each of four observations. - (c) arrange for additional observations if the candidate experiences difficulties in any arena of teaching. - (d) provide the Teacher Candidate with concrete pedagogical recommendations through conferences following each observation. - (e) collaborate with the Cooperating Mentor Teacher, using the MiT Student Teaching Assessment Rubric as a foundation, to formatively and summatively evaluate the Teacher Candidate, including conducting the following meetings with the Teacher Candidate present: - (1) a non-binding, mid-assignment evaluation of the Teacher Candidate and - (2) a final assessment of the Teacher Candidate's performance.
+Visit the student teaching site to: - (a) convene a meeting with the mentor teacher by the end of the first week of the student teaching assignment in order to: - (1) facilitate a discussion of the candidate's and mentor's goals, ways to meet the goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - (2) emphasize the mentor teacher's role in helping the candidate learn effective classroom management strategies. - (3) reinforce the importance of communicating any concerns to the college faculty. - (4) provide an overview of the student teaching assessment rubrics, the state definition of "student voice", and the expectations of the Teacher Performance Assessment (edTPA). - (5) determine how the teacher candidate's time will tentatively be allocated. - (6) respond to any concerns that may arise. - (b) supervise the teacher candidate for at least one entire instructional period at each of four observations. - (c) arrange for additional observations if the candidate experiences difficulties in any arena of teaching. - (d) provide the teacher candidate with concrete pedagogical recommendations through conferences following each observation. - (e) collaborate with the mentor teacher, using the MiT Student Teaching Assessment Rubric as a foundation, to formatively and summatively evaluate the teacher candidate, including conducting the following meetings with the teacher candidate present: - (1) a non-binding, mid-assignment evaluation of the teacher candidate and - (2) a final assessment of the teacher candidate's performance.

-Each of these should be signed by all parties and returned to the Field Placement Officer.
+Each of these should be signed by all parties and returned to the field placement officer.